By Nhlanhla Nene – Well-being Coach & Founder of Mindedjoy

 What are the 7 C’s of resilience?

-Competence, Confidence, Connection, Character, Contribution, Coping, and Control—key capacities that support emotional and psychological resilience.
+Competence, Confidence, Connection, Character, Contribution, Coping, Control.

 What is bounce-back resilience?

-More honest.
+More awareness

 About the Author

 Nhlanhla Nene is a Well-being Coach, Mindvalley Certified Life Coach, and founder of Mindedjoy.
-With advanced training in narrative, personal, and corporate coaching—and a background as a Certified Global Management Accountant—he helps high-performing professionals bridge the achievement–fulfillment gap and build lives rooted in clarity, resilience, and meaning.
+With advanced training in narrative, personal, and corporate coaching—and a background as a Certified Global Management Accountant (ACMA, CGMA) —he helps high-performing professionals bridge the achievement–fulfillment gap and build lives rooted in clarity, resilience, and meaning.